walmartlabs/concord-website/docs/plugins-v2/argocd.md

     * `parameters`: optional map specifying parameters to the Helm chart.
     * `values`: values to be provided to the Helm chart, to override default values if any.
 - `project`: project in which the application is to be created.
-Project creates a logical grouping for several applications.
-If not specified, it will taken as `default`.
+Project creates a logical grouping for several applications. `default` if not specified.
 - `annotations`: optional map describing the application.

 ```yaml